liberiaLRCAP

 Schedule Performance Factors

-Busy fishing activity
+Busy local fishing operations

 Common operational challenges and efficiency factors